Sorravit/SpringJPATutorial/README.md

 1. Create a new book:
     <br>*Note that isbn is unique and required for each book*
+    <br>*Insert with this command more than one time will result in an error*
 ```shell
 curl -X POST http://localhost:8080/books \
   -H "Content-Type: application/json" \